My Friends the Smokers

 This new form of communication was constantly upgrading with new devices which required increased amounts of semiconductors, rare elements, and other raw materials in limited supply.
 This created tremendous amounts of electronic waste as well.
 The energy required to maintain this network was also increasing dramatically.
 Critical thinking and creativity were waning while intelligence was originating from this limited digital source, not a conscious mind.

 As the number and intensities of these electromagnetic communication signals increased, their effects on biological systems became more evident.
 They were altering the way in which all life uses ions, voltages, and fields to communicate.
 Neural activity was most impaired affecting heart function, brain waves, muscular contractions, vision, and hearing.
-These effects were more profound in developing fetuses, infants, and younger organisms with increased long-term consequences.
+These effects were more profound in developing fetuses and young children with increased long-term consequences.

 Although some businesses controlled by the heavy smokers were booming, the world economy was struggling.
 Governments were spending huge amounts of borrowed money that was never paid back.
 They then borrowed more just to pay the interest.
 This catalyzed hyperinflation which severely limited buying power of the masses.